 What is Treasury Stock (Treasury Shares)?

 Treasury stock (Treasury Shares) is stock that has been reacquired by the issuing company, from the shareholders.
 But not yet retired, by the company.
 Treasury stocks reduce shareholder’s equity.
-Treasury Shares does not represent an investment in the firm.
-Also, it does not receive a dividend and have no voting rights.
+Treasury Shares do not represent an investment in the firm.
+Also, it does not receive a dividend and has no voting rights.
 These treasury shares are not taken into account while calculating dividends or earnings per share (EPS).

-Treasury Stock in Balance Sheet
+Treasury Stock in the Balance Sheet

-Treasury stock is company’s own stock that has been reacquired by the issuing firm.
-Treasury Shares is usually reported at the end of the line items within the equity section.
+Treasury stock is the company’s own stock that has been reacquired by the issuing firm.
+Treasury Shares are usually reported at the end of the line items within the equity section.
 When the company repurchases the stock, the expenditure due to repurchase is recorded in a contra-equity account.
 Thus the direct effect of writing a treasury stock transaction is a reduction in the total amount of equity recorded in the balance sheet.
 It is listed on the balance sheet as a negative number under shareholders’ equity.

 4.9 (1,067 ratings)